tc39/proposal-temporal/docs/calendar-draft.md

 Main issue: https://github.com/tc39/proposal-temporal/issues/292

 An open question is what the behavior should be if the programmer does not specify a calendar, or if we should require the programmer to always specify a calendar.
-Four choices are on the table:
+Six choices are on the table:

 1. Default to full ISO (Gregorian) calendar.
 2. Require the user to explicitly specify the calendar.
 3. Default to a partial ISO calendar (explained below).
 4. Default to `Intl.defaultCalendar` (a new symbol), or ISO if that field doesn't exist.
+5. Create separate types for when a calendar is not present (explained below).
+6. Add factory methods for ISO and non-ISO (explained below).

 ### Partial ISO Calendar (Option 3)